Data-Driven-Guy/Data-preparation-with-Power-Query/README.md

 ### Content incosistencies
 Once the table structure has been adjusted, the next step is to address content inconsistencies.
 The following are the most common adjustments to consider:
 + Removing duplicate records
-+ removing unnecessary spaces in cell values
++ Removing unnecessary spaces in cell values
-+ correcting data format
++ Correcting data format
-+ handling missing values
++ Handling missing values
-+ removing special characters
++ Removing special characters
-+ standardasing text case
++ Standardasing text case
-+ correcting typos
++ Correcting typos

 Example 3 demonstrates how to clean a raw dataset by addressing content inconsistencies.